COURSE JOINING INSTRUCTIONS

 • Buoyancy Aid, if you have one, otherwise you must use one of ours.

-• Packed lunch or lunch can be purchased from the bar.
+• Packed lunch or lunch can be purchased from the Kitchen at the Club.

 A passport photograph for your certificate.